 - Served as guest emcee at White House Tee Ball game on the South Lawn and attended official White House dinner in July 2008

 The duo have also appeared on other ESPN shows and outlets: the weekly Mike & Mike’s Best of the NFL on ESPN, a primetime special on ESPN, Mike & Mike at Night; as themselves in an ESPN prime-time scripted drama (TILT); hosting a summer prime-time bowling series featuring pro athletes (League Night); and online as star characters in ESPN.com’s Sports Emmy Award-winning “Off Mikes” animated comedy series.

 It is through the morning radio show, however, that Greenberg has become best known.
-The program, first seen on ESPNEWS in 2004 and on ESPN2 since January 2005, and the duo have made several appearances on Late Night with David Letterman.
+The program was first simulcast on ESPNEWS in 2004 and moved to ESPN2 in January 2005.

 Greenberg has also been part of ESPN Radio major feats: along with co-host Golic they staged the network’s largest-ever promotion – “Mike & Mike’s Marriage Madness” — in which 500 couples applied for the chance to be married on the show.